 Have you decided to invest in stocks but don’t know where to start?
-Fear not.
-Investing is a straightforward process once you’ve set yourself up.
+Fear not!
+Investing is actually a straightforward process once you’ve set yourself up.

 Buying stocks starts with research, and if you make the right investment choices, it ends with more money in your account.
 A lot more money.
 It also requires maintenance and knowing where to find the information you need.
 Sounding good so far?